thephpleague/period/docs/4.0/definitions.md

 datepoint(2018, 2, 1, 4); // returns new DateTimeImmutable('2018-02-01 04:00:00')
 ~~~

-<p class="message-notice">Because you must provide at least the month and the day index, here's how to get the first day of the year using this function.</p>
+Because you must provide at least the month and the day index, here's how to get the first day of the year using this function.

 ~~~php
 use function League\Period\datepoint;